 Forms and Functions: Better Unions in Creative Process

-In the last decade, the affordances of accelerated development in consumer electronics have radically altered platforms for storytelling.
+In the last decade, accelerated development in consumer electronics and computational technologies have radically altered platforms for storytelling.
 Expanded presentation outlets and new production models, decentralized distribution channels, and rapidly attuned attention economies are fundamentally changing the ways in which we create and receive stories.
-Despite the media frenzy and venture capital gold rush, compelling story paradigms remain rooted in archetypes that pitch simply in a few phrases, regardless of medium.
+Despite media frenzy and venture capital gold rush, compelling story paradigms remain rooted in archetypes that may be simply conveyed, regardless of medium.
 What is the best way to marry worlds of creation and production, style and subject, form and content for the development of outstanding experiences?

 Dr. Thomas Oberender - Artistic Director / CEO Berliner Festspiele